Wordbee/react-assignement/README.md

 Feel free to use any helper libraries if you'd like to.

 ## Implicit Requirements
-- Project is expecte to be well structured.
+- Project is expected to be well structured.
 - The code produced is expected to be of high quality.
 - Premature optimization is desired.